adit-bala/AOOD-White-Group/README.md

 # To-Do List Application
-A school project for the course Advanced Object-Oriented Design G/T. As Team Leader, I led the development as Team Lead of a To-Do List Application along with 7 other group members.
+A school project for the course Advanced Object-Oriented Design G/T. As Team Leader, I led the development of a To-Do List Application along with 7 other group members.

 ## How to Install
 - Download the Jar File and run it